48 Pages Posted: 21 Dec 2012 Last revised: 5 Oct 2017

-We examine whether tax avoidance of target firms affects takeover outcomes.
-We find that acquirers pay significantly lower premiums to tax aggressive targets.
-This negative effect is concentrated in acquisitions of opaque targets and targets operating in less competitive industries that are prone to managerial agency problems and in acquisitions in which the acquirer hires a top-tier financial advisor.
-In addition, we find that target firms with a higher level of tax aggressiveness are more likely to receive a downward adjustment to the initial offer price.
-We also find that public acquirers are more likely to use stock as the currency when acquiring tax aggressive targets.
+We examine whether tax avoidance of target firms affects takeover pricing.
+We find that acquirers pay lower premiums to tax aggressive targets, and this effect is concentrated in acquisitions of targets operating in less competitive industries that are prone to managerial agency problems and in acquisitions in which the acquirer hires a top-tier financial advisor.
+In addition, tax aggressive targets are more likely to receive a downward adjustment to the initial offer price, and are more likely to be paid with acquirers’ stock.
 Overall, our evidence suggests that acquirers are concerned about tax avoidance in target firms, and therefore, corporate tax avoidance entails a cost for shareholders in the form of a lower premium in takeovers.

 Keywords: M&As, Tax aggressiveness, tax avoidance, due diligence, acquisition premium

 JEL Classification: G32, G34, H26

 Martin, Xiumin and Wang, Cong and Zou, Hong, Does Target Tax Aggressiveness Matter in Corporate Takeovers?
 (September 1, 2017).
 Available at SSRN: https://ssrn.com/abstract=2191544 or http://dx.doi.org/10.2139/ssrn.2191544